square/svelte-store/README.md

 );
 ```

-Now we have a Loadable and Reloadable userInfo store!
+Now we have a Loadable and reloadable userInfo store!
 As soon as our app renders a component that needs data from userInfo it will begin to load.
 We can `{#await userInfo.load()}` in our components that need userInfo.
 This will delay rendering until we have the data we need.
-Since we have provided `true` as a third argument we can call `userInfo.reload()` to pull new data and reactively update once we have it.
+Since we have provided `true` as a third argument we can call `userInfo.reload()` to pull new data (and reactively update our components once we have it).

 ## derived

 Okay this isn't a new store, but it does have some new features!
-We declare a derived store the same as ever, but if we derive from any Loadable store the derived store will also be Loadable, and the same for Reloadable.
+We declare a derived store the same as ever, but it now gives us access to a `load` function.
+This load function resolves after all parents have loaded and the derived store has calculated its final value.

 *What does that mean for our app..?*